plblum/jivs/README.md

 Because this is so full of goodness, let’s go through each property.

 -	`conditionDescriptor` – Already described above.
 It is not the only way to setup a Condition…
--	<a name="customconditions">`conditionCreator`</a> – Alternative to creating a Condition by returning an implementation of ICondition.
+-	<a href="#customconditions">`conditionCreator`</a> – Alternative to creating a Condition by returning an implementation of ICondition.
 This choice gives you a lot of flexibility, especially when you have some complex logic that you feel you can code up in an evaluate method easier than using a bunch of Conditions.
 -	`errorMessage` – A template for the message reporting an issue.
 Its intended location is nearby the Input, such that you can omit including the field’s label.
 “This field requires a value”.
 As a template, it provides tokens which can be replaced by live data.
 (Discussed later).
 -	`summaryMessage` – Same idea as errorMessage except to be shown in a Validation Summary.
 It's normal to include the field label in this message, using the {Label} token: “{Label} requires a value”.
 -	`severity` – Controls some validation behaviors with these three values.
-	-	`Error` – normal error and the default when this field is omitted.
+	-	`Error` – Error but continue evaluating the remaining validation rules.
+The default when `severity` is omitted.
-	-	`Severe` – If there are more validation rules, skip them.
-Severity=Error continues to evaluate the remaining validation rules.
+	-	`Severe` – Error and do not evaluate any more validation rules for this ValueHost.
 	-	`Warning` – Want to give the user some direction, but not prevent saving the data.
 -	`enabled` – A way to quickly disable the InputValidator.
 -	`enablerDescriptor` and `enablerCreator` – The *Enabler* uses a `Condition` to determine if the `InputValidator` is enabled.
 Often validation rules depend on other information for that.
 For example, you have a checkbox associated with a text box.
 Any validation rule on the text box isn’t used unless the checkbox is marked.
 You would assign a `Condition` to evaluate the value of the checkbox to the Enabler.